There are many ways that you can organise your references.

 You can access EndNote Desktop on any University of Nottingham PC and create your own personal library.
 However, EndNote Desktop is only available on campus, unless you choose to purchase the software for off campus use on your own device.

-Our EndNote Desktop workbook (pdf) will help you to set up, and begin using your EndNote Desktop library.
-You'll find additional help in the EndNote Desktop user guide.
+The EndNote Desktop guide will help you to set up and use your EndNote Desktop library.

 Using EndNote Online